The Castletown Housing Land Review

 'The way forward which has the most merit is to invite the submission of planning applications on a number of sites.
 There is no reason to delay any longer the idea of looking to specific land owners and developers to use the evidence we have collated and think through how schemes could be worked up on their sites and how any highlighted issues can be addressed.
 In October, seven sites were identified as being suitable for further consideration.
 I propose to write to the landowners of four of these sites explaining that in the Cabinet Office’s view, they are worthy of proper consideration through detailed planning applications.
 A lot of time, effort and resources have already gone into this project, and it would only be proper to disclose which sites have been highlighted in the first instance to those most directly involved.
 The owners of other sites not selected will also be contacted.
 I would like to stress at this point that the southern Members, the Castletown Commissioners, as well as landowners and agents acting on their behalf, have been very patient throughout this project and assisted throughout.
 I would like to thank all who have been involved in the past couple of years and welcome the next steps.'

 In order to allow all site owners to prepare well thought through applications and to seek pre-application advice as necessary, the Planning and Building Control Directorate at DEFA will only accept applications on selected sites after 1 March 2018.

 This decision and the accompanying map (dated December 2017) do not imply that planning approval will be granted and applications submitted will be considered on their merits in the normal way taking into account the Site Assessment Report findings and all other material considerations.

-If you have any questions about the Castletown Housing Land Review project, please contact the Policy Team by e-mailing Planning Policy or by calling +44 1624 685905 or 685759.
+If you have any queries regarding applications arising from Castletown Housing Land Review project, please contact the Southern Planning Team by emailing firstname.lastname@example.org or by calling +44 1624 685950.